edgeof8/tIRC/README.md

 - **Modular Core (`pyrc_core`):** All core logic is encapsulated within the `pyrc_core` package, separating it from scripts and configuration.
 - **Component-Based Design:** The client is broken down into distinct manager components (`StateManager`, `NetworkHandler`, `CommandHandler`, `UIManager`, `ScriptManager`, etc.), each with a single responsibility. `IRCClient_Logic` acts as a high-level orchestrator.
+- **Modular UI Architecture:** The UI system has been refactored into focused, single-responsibility components:
+  - `CursesManager`: Handles low-level Curses library interactions, initialization, and cleanup.
+  - `WindowLayoutManager`: Calculates dimensions and manages creation of all `curses.window` objects.
+  - `MessagePanelRenderer`: Renders message panels in both single and split view modes.
+  - `SidebarPanelRenderer`: Manages and renders the context list and user list.
+  - `StatusBarRenderer`: Handles the display of status information and notifications.
+  - `InputLineRenderer`: Manages the input prompt and user input display.
+  - `SafeCursesUtils`: Provides safe, reusable utilities for common Curses operations.
 - **Centralized State Management with `StateManager`:**
   - The `StateManager` is the _exclusive_ source of truth for all connection, session, and client-specific runtime state.
   - It provides thread-safe, persistent session state that includes: